-Professor Fullmer, a partner at Woodcock Washburn, LLP, focuses his practice on patent procurement and patent litigation.
+Professor Fullmer, a partner at Baker Hostetler, focuses his practice on electrical, mechanical and computer science litigation.
 In addition to acquiring, enforcing and licensing patents, Professor Fullmer also has experience as an engineer and project manager for the Allis-Chalmers Company and has worked in research and development, focusing on mathematical modeling and computational fluid dynamics.

 Steven J. Rocci, Distinguished Practice Professor of Intellectual Property